danos/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6, ConnectX-6 DX and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6, ConnectX-6 Dx and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 When ``txq_inline_mpw`` is set along with ``txq_mpw_en``, TX burst function copies